 According to the Association of Project Management the definition of a project: “is a unique, transient endeavour, undertaken to achieve planned objectives, which could be defined in terms of outputs, outcomes or benefits.”

 I like the term “transient endeavour”.
 Nice way of saying that despite thorough advance planning, the project will see an ever-changing series of events that require adaptations on a regular basis.
+Achieving the desired outcomes requires a detailed project analysis thorough planning at the start, and then nimble adaptation as the project progresses.

 Here are a few examples of past endeavours: